derijkp/scywalker/README.md

 Scywalker
 -------
-scywalker is a package designed to analyse single cell (10x) Oxford nanopore long read data. (without the need for matching short read data).
+scywalker is a package designed to analyse single cell (10x) Oxford nanopore long read data (without the need for matching short read data), but it can also analyse PacBio data with the appropriate options.
 It provides end-to-end analysis in one command: Starting from fastqs, it will find and assign cellbarcodes, align reads, and reconstruct (based on [IsoQuant](https://github.com/ablab/IsoQuant)) and quantify isoforms and